Leutnant Edmund.

 A 5cm KwK base in a field position.

 R669 casemates.
 There are two casemates here and possibly the two field guns would have been moved from their open emplacements into these bunkers.
 I believe one had been moved in but the other not.
-This picture shows the flanking wall very well to protected the embrasure and gun from direct fire from the sea side direction and also helped to hide the gun flash from artillery spotters.
-Both these casemates were completed in April.
+This picture shows the flanking wall very well to protected the embrasure and gun from direct fire from the sea side direction and also helped to hide the gun flash from artillery spotters out at sea.
+Both these casemates were completed in April 1944.

 Plan.